JamesWoolfenden/learn-packer/docs/packer-null.md

 ### File builder

-Another odd one for the development pile, allowa you to test post-processors quickly.
+Another odd one for the development pile, allows you to test post-processors quickly.

 ```json
 {